rjsmith1999/IMMERSE/_pages/log.md

   - Talked with Michael Eyler from the shop about outreach pulse ox project

 * **Thursday**:
-  - Continued work on drivers for lab2
+  - Finished drivers for lab2
 <!-- * **Friday**: -->

 -------------------